0xPolygonMiden/miden-vm/docs/src/design/chiplets/bitwise.md

 ## Constraints

 AIR constraints needed to ensure the correctness of the above table are described below.
+We also add one more column $s$ to the execution trace, to allow us to select between two bitwise operations (`U32AND` and `U32XOR`).

 ### Selectors